 Greater New Haven residents can submit text and images to be included in a digital archive documenting their experiences and the impact of the year on their families, their neighborhoods, and their communities.
 Reflections submitted to Hindsight 2020: New Haven will be preserved in the Manuscripts and Archives department of the Yale University Library.

 Reflections will be made publicly accessible as an archival collection so that future generations might better understand what it was like to live through 2020 in the Greater New Haven area.
-Submissions will also be posted to this site until July 2021, when submissions close.
+Submissions will be accepted through 2021 and will be posted to this site until July 2022.

 See Frequently Asked Questions to learn more.